Wilson and No. 8 Kansas host No. 10 Texas

 TOP PERFORMERS: Dajuan Harris is averaging 7.4 points, 6.2 assists and 1.8 steals for the Jayhawks.
 Wilson is averaging 21.5 points and 8.3 rebounds while shooting 42.5% over the past 10 games for Kansas.

-Marcus Carr is averaging 16.4 points, 4.1 assists and 1.7 steals for the Longhorns.
-Timmy Allen is averaging 11.4 points over the last 10 games for Texas.
+Allen is averaging 10.8 points, 5.1 rebounds and 3.5 assists for the Longhorns.
+Marcus Carr is averaging 2.5 made 3-pointers over the last 10 games for Texas.

 LAST 10 GAMES: Jayhawks: 6-4, averaging 72.3 points, 32.7 rebounds, 15.1 assists, 7.5 steals and 4.2 blocks per game while shooting 43.2% from the field.
 Their opponents have averaged 72.4 points per game.